This web page has been designed to work on a desktop computer in a full-width browser. Please extend the width of the browser screen.

 Try clicking on the tree beside the spring.

 Cryptosporidium is a parasite that can cause severe illness if ingested by humans.
 Contamination most often occurs when animal effluent enters into the karst aquifer, especially during slurry spreading season and after heavy rainfall.
-Due to the speed, seasonality and uncertainty of groundwater movements in County Roscommon, the exact source of Cryptosporidium contamination is difficult to pin down.
+Due to the speed, seasonality and uncertainty of groundwater movements in County Roscommon, the exact source of cryptosporidium contamination is exceptionally difficult to pin down.

 An overlooking tree